Aitozi/incubator-paimon/docs/content/concepts/primary-key-table/merge-engine.md

   It supports BOOLEAN data type.

 * `first_value`:
-  The first_value function retrieves the first null value from a data set.
+  The first_value function retrieves the first value from a data set.
   It supports all data types.

 * `first_non_null_value`: